FineUploader/fine-uploader/readme.md

 #### Changing design ####

-If you want to change markup look into template, fileTemplate, classes option in fileuploader.js But for most purposes customization of the css file should be enough.
+If you want to change markup, look into template, fileTemplate, classes option in fileuploader.js But for most purposes customization of the css file should be enough.

 #### Further questions ####

-If you have a simple question, leave comment on my blog.
-For commercial support, contact andrew(at)valums.com
+If you have a short question, leave comment on my blog.
+For commercial support, contact andrew (at) valums.com